Understanding Self and Others: An Introduction to Transactional Analysis ("Official TA 101")

 About the presenters:

 Adrienne Lee BA is Co-Director of The Berne Institute.
 She is accredited by the European and International TA Associations as a Teaching and Supervising Transactional Analyst.
 She is also a Master Practitioner in NLP.
-Adrienne is a Founder Member and past Chair of the UK's Institute of Transactional Analysis.
-She is past President of the European Association of TA (EATA) and is on EATA's Commission of Certification and the Professional Training and Standards Committee.
+Adrienne is a Founder Member and past Chair of the UK Association for Transactional Analysis (UKATA).
+She is past President of the European Association of TA (EATA) and has served on EATA's Commission of Certification and the Professional Training and Standards Committee.